TanjiroIrl/TanjiroIrl/README.md

 <p align="center"> ꒰ Every relationship I have here is platonic ( EXPECT MY LOVE KEYTT , DO NOT FLIRT WITH ME RP & NON RP WISE AT ALL ) ,
 <p align="center"> English is not my first language so please do not mind my mistakes or point them out . . . ー .ᐟ ♡ ꒱
 <p align="center"> ꒰ You're always free to go off with other friend's or get off etc. ( I won't take offense etc. ) ー .ᐟ ♡ ꒱
-<p align="center"> ꒰ PLEASE int if you relate / love the same characters as I do ,
+<p align="center"> ꒰ PLEASE int if you relate / love etc. the same character's / media as I do ,
 <p align="center"> I find it so fun & comforting so it's highly encoraged ー .ᐟ ♡ ꒱
 <p align="center"> ꒰ Please respect that I  only feel comfortable making my kin's or comfort character's . . . ー .ᐟ ♡ ꒱
 <p align="center"> ꒰ Please do not force ship's onto me , I respect any type of unharmful ship's / multi shipper's